-RECOMMENDED SEMESTER CYCLE AREA AND MODULE TYPE OF MODULE PL/SL sws ECTS Energy System s Engine ering min.
+Recommended Semester CYCLE AREA AND MODULE TYPE OF MODULE PL/SL SWS ECTS Energy System s Enginee ering min.
 18, max.
-42 this, a minin Example: Students can catalog in this Modul num of two out choose two of e Handbook (= ea, a minimum of 18 and a maximum of 42 E of the four below-mentioned Mandatory Elec the below-mentioned modules (= 12 ECTS) 18 ECTS); alternatively, students can choosed, additional modules from the Further Sele tive Modules nee and at least 6 EC se three or even fo d to be complet TS from the Fu our of the below ed. rther Selection r-mentioned 1 Winter semester Solar Energy SL+ PL 4 6 1 Winter semester Energy System Operations Mandatory PL 4 6 2 Summer semester Energy Efficient Power Electronics Elective PL 4 6 2 Summer semester Energy Storage - PL 4 6 Resilience Eng ineerina min.
+42 Within this Technical Concentration Area, a minimum of 18 and a maximum of 42 ECTS credits need to be achieved.
+In addition to this, a minimum of two out of the four below-mentioned Mandatory Elective Modules need to be completed.
+Example: Students can choose two of the below-mentioned modules (= 12 ECTS) and at least 6 ECTS from the Further Selection catalog in this Module Handbook (= 18 ECTS); alternatively, students can choose three or even four of the below-mentioned modules (= 18/24 ECTS) and, if desired, additional modules from the Further Selection (up to an overall maximum of 42 ECTS).
+1 Winter semester Solar Energy SL+ PL 4 6 1 Winter semester Energy System Operations Mandatory PL 4 6 2 Summer semester Energy Efficient Power Electronics Elective PL 4 6 2 Summer semester Energy Storage PL 4 6 Resilience Engi ineering min.
 18, max.
-42 this, a minim Example: Students can catalog in this Module I choose two out of Handbook (= 18 ea, a minimum of 18 and a maximum of 42 E of the three below-mentioned Mandatory Elec the below-mentioned modules (= 12 ECTS) B ECTS); alternatively, students can choose onal modules from the Further Selection (up ctive Modules need and at least 6 EC even all three bel ed to be comple TS from the Fu ow-mentioned r ted. rther Selection modules (= 18 1 Winter semester Fundamentals of Resilience PL 4 6 2 Summer semester Design and Monitoring of Large Infrastructures Mandatory Elective PL 4 6 2 Summer semester Dynamics of Materials: Material Characterization PL 4 6 Sustainable Ma min.
+42 this, a minim Example: Students can catalog in this Module I um of two out o choose two of Handbook (= 18 desired, additi ea, a minimum of 18 and a maximum of 42 E of the three below-mentioned Mandatory Elec the below-mentioned modules (= 12 ECTS) 3 ECTS); alternatively, students can choose onal modules from the Further Selection (up ctive Modules nee and at least 6 EC even all three bel ed to be comple TS from the Fu ow-mentioned ted. rther Selection modules (= 18 1 Winter semester Fundamentals of Resilience PL 4 6 2 Summer semester Design and Monitoring of Large Infrastructures Mandatory Elective PL 4 6 2 Summer semester Dynamics of Materials: Material Characterization PL 4 6 Sustainable Ma terials En gineering min.
 18, max.
-42 this, a minim Example: Students can catalog in this Module I um of two out of choose two of Handbook (= 18 ea, a minimum of 18 and a maximum of 42 E of the three below mentioned Mandatory Elec the below-mentioned modules (= 12 ECTS) B ECTS); alternatively, students can choose onal modules from the Further Selection (up ctive Modules nee and at least 6 EC even all three bel ed to be comple TS from the Fu ow-mentioned r ted. rther Selection modules (= 18 1 Winter semester Material Life Cycles PL 4 6 1 Winter Materials Selection for Sustainable Engineering Mandatory Elective PL 4 6 2 Summer semester Computational Materials' Engineering SL+PL 4 6 Interdisciplinar , , , , , , , , , , , , , , , , , , , min.
+42 this, a minim Example: Students can catalog in this Module I um of two out o choose two of Handbook (= 18 desired, additi ea, a minimum of 18 and a maximum of 42 E of the three below mentioned Mandatory Elec the below-mentioned modules (= 12 ECTS) B ECTS); alternatively, students can choose onal modules from the Further Selection (up ctive Modules nee and at least 6 EC even all three bel ed to be comple TS from the Fu ow-mentioned i ted. rther Selection modules (= 18 1 Winter semester Material Life Cycles PL 4 6 1 Winter semester Materials Selection for Sustainable Engineering Mandatory Elective PL 4 6 2 Summer semester Computational Materials' Engineering SL+PL 4 6 Interdisciplinar min.
 6, max 24 Within the Interdisciplinary Profile, a minimum of 6 and a maximum of 24 ECTS points need to be achieved.
 All Modules related to the Subject Area within the Interdisciplinary Profile can be found within this Module Handbook.
 Within the Interdisciplinary Profile, a maximum of 6 ECTS points can be assigned to one Module outside the Subject Area.
 The respective list can also be found in the Module Handbook.
-1 - 3 Winter/ Summer semester Module(s) related to the Subject Area - Elective SL 1 - 3 Winter/ Summer semester Module outside the Subject Area (Just one!)
-Elective SL max.
-6 Master's Section 36 3 Winter/ Summer semester Master's Project SL 6 4 Winter/ Summer semester Master's Module: Master's Thesis + Defense Mandatory PL 27 + 3
+1 - 3 Winter/ Summer semester Module(s) related to the Subject Area Elective SL 1 - 3 Winter/ Summer semester Module outside the Subject Area (Just one!)
+LICOLIVE SL max.
+6 Master's Section 36 3 Winter/ Summer semester Master's Project Mandatani SL 6 4 Winter/ Summer Master's Module: Master's Thesis + Defense Mandatory PL 27 + 3